ujwalabhishek/xdebug-setup/README.md

-# Installing Xdebug for XAMPP with PHP 7.x
+# Configuring xdebug for php7.x with xampp

 ## Requirements